 This section is for the programmers with an entrepreneurial bent.
 Mostly discusses how to become a programming consultant, pros and cons of that career and how to develop your own company and market your own software product etc. He urges the importance of writing for the industry that you are working for.
 I like it very much.
 He cited examples of people shifting from programming to corporate positions in an interesting manner.

 Even though this book targets four different categories of programmers, I would suggest everyone read every chapter.
 Since I feel that’s a logical career path for achieving programmers unless you already planned your career path.
 This book has made a lasting impression on me and forced me to make some decisions in my life, which I would not have taken otherwise.
 I am planning to blog about the mobile development arena.
-Thanks a lot, Paul H. Harkins for writing this book for us.You are here : home > categories > book-reviews
+Thanks a lot, Paul H. Harkins for writing this book for us.Please buy the book from your local bookstore.

 Copyleft @ 2009.
 Free to all.